 Independent beer distributors, licensed by both the federal and state governments, get bottles, cans, cases and kegs from a brewer or importer to the shelf of your favorite store, local restaurant or neighborhood bar through a safe, transparent and accountable system.
 They work to help new brands get to market and to ensure that consumers can choose from a vast selection of beer.
-In fact, more than 13,000 labels of beer are available to American consumers today.
+Thousands of labels of beer are available to American consumers today.

 America’s more than 3,000 independent beer distribution facilities are local businesses that operate in every state and congressional district across the United States.
 They provide 135,000 solid jobs with good benefits to people who live in their communities.

 America’s independent beer distributors are a critical link in a three-tier distribution system.
 Distributors are regulated by the states and provide a tremendous variety of beer brands and styles to licensed retailers at a great value while protecting the public.
 The three-tier system is made up of brewers and importers, distributors and retailers.

 Beer distributors source beer from a wide variety of importers and manufacturers.
 By working with numerous brewers, distributors provide a vehicle to market for the largest multinational beer brands to start-up craft brewers.
 Because of this system, you can order a California craft beer off a menu in Illinois; enjoy a Vermont brew in a Tennessee restaurant; and see a tap handle from Pennsylvania in a Texas bar.

 The three-tier system provides the infrastructure, capital and personnel small brewers need to reach a wide network of retailers.
 Distributors’ infrastructure includes state-of-the-art warehouses and fleets of temperature-controlled trucks and vehicles that preserve these perishable products.
 Distributor personnel include not only employees that handle warehousing, transporting and delivering all types of beer to local retailers, but also sales and merchandising professionals who help promote each label of beer they sell.